Which city is cheaper, Austin or Jacksonville?

 Jacksonville usually gets more rain in January than Austin.
 Jacksonville gets 3.3 inches (83 mm) of rain, while Austin receives 1.9 inches (48 mm) of rain this time of the year.

 Both Austin and Jacksonville are popular destinations to visit in the spring with plenty of activities.
+The beaches and the activities around the city are the main draw to Jacksonville this time of year.
 Also, many travelers come to Austin for the activities around the city and the natural beauty.

 In the spring, Jacksonville is around the same temperature as Austin.
-Typically, the spring temperatures in Jacksonville in April are around 68°F (20°C), and Austin is about 71°F (22°C).
+Typically, the spring temperatures in Jacksonville in April average around 68°F (20°C), and Austin averages at about 71°F (22°C).

 It's quite sunny in Austin.
 The sun comes out a lot this time of the year in Jacksonville.
 Jacksonville usually receives more sunshine than Austin during spring.
 Jacksonville gets 285 hours of sunny skies, while Austin receives 209 hours of full sun in the spring.